-As a REIT, we must distribute most of our income to our stockholders.
+As a REIT, we must distribute most of our net taxable income to our stockholders.

-We must distribute annually at least 90% of our net income, excluding net capital gains, to our stockholders to maintain our REIT qualification.
-For so long as we maintain our qualification as a REIT, our secured credit agreements permit us to distribute 100% of our REIT taxable income on an annual basis.
+We must distribute annually at least 90% of our net taxable income, excluding net capital gains, to our stockholders to maintain our REIT qualification.
+For so long as we maintain our qualification as a REIT, our 2012 Credit Agreement and the 2015 Revolving Credit Agreement permit us to distribute 100% of our REIT taxable income on an annual basis (prior to deduction of certain cumulative net operating loss carryforwards in the case of our 2015 Revolving Credit Agreement).
+We have recorded net operating losses in recent years and may record net operating losses in the future, which may reduce our taxable income in future periods and lower or eliminate entirely our obligation to pay dividends for such periods in order to maintain our REIT qualification until the tax benefits of such net operating losses are exhausted.